aquasecurity/kube-bench/README.md

 `controls` for the various versions of kubernetes can be found in directories with same name as the kubernetes versions under `cfg/`, for example `cfg/1.13`.
-`controls` are also organized by distribution under the `cfg` directory for example `cfg/ocp-3.10`.
+`controls` are also organized by distribution under the `cfg` directory, for example `cfg/ocp-3.10`.

 ### Running inside a container

 You can avoid installing kube-bench on the host by running it inside a container using the host PID namespace and mounting the `/etc` and `/var` directories where the configuration and other files are located on the host, so that kube-bench can check their existence and permissions.

 ```
 docker run --pid=host -v /etc:/etc:ro -v /var:/var:ro -t aquasec/kube-bench:latest [master|node] --version 1.13